|

 the source of our erroneous assumption either.

-fact, to understand the source of our erroneous assumption, and therefore
+understand the source of our erroneous assumption, and therefore conflict, we

 even though serial processes are characterized by dependency and variation,